nicolasochem/tzip/README.md

 # Tezos Improvement Proposals (TZIPs)

-TZIP (pronounce "tee-zip") stands for Tezos Improvement Proposal, which are documents that explain how the Tezos blockchain can be improved with new features or standards (e.g. smart contract specifications).
+A Tezos Improvement Proposal (or TZIP, pronounced "tee-zip") is a document which offers ways to improve Tezos via new features, tools, or standards (e.g. smart contract specifications).

 ## What is a TZIP?

-A TZIP is a design document providing information to the Tezos community, describing a feature for Tezos or its processes or environment, and supporting the formal protocol governance process.
-A TZIP should contain a concise technical specification and rationale which unambiguously articulates what the proposal is, how it may be implemented, and why the proposal is an improvement.
+A TZIP is a design document providing information to the Tezos community, describing a feature for Tezos, interoperability standards, or an update to its processes or environment.
+The TZIP process complements (but is subsidiary to) Tezos' formal on-chain governance process.

+A TZIP should contain a concise technical specification and rationale which unambiguously articulates what the proposal entails, how it may be implemented, and why the proposal improves on the status quo.

-A TZIP should additionally contain an FAQ which documents, compares, and answers alternative options, opinions, and objections.
+A TZIP begins as a **TZIP draft**.
+Once adopted, a TZIP draft becomes a numbered TZIP-## (e.g. TZIP-10).

+## How to Contribute

+Open a [merge request](https://gitlab.com/tzip/tzip/-/merge_requests) using the [TZIP draft template](https://gitlab.com/tzip/tzip/-/tree/tzip-updates/drafts).
+An overview of TZIP drafts can be found [here](https://gitlab.com/tzip/tzip/-/tree/tzip-updates/drafts).

 ## Current TZIPs